alejorojas2/SOB_Australia/README.md

 * Pre-processing of the reads using FAST and VSEARCH, check commands [here](Pre_processing.Rmd)
 * OTU table import into R using phyloseq and merging with metadata, this [file](OTU_analysis.md) includes:
   * Some exploratory analyses on divesity per site: alpha diversity, bar plots and metacoder (comparing native vs plantation)
-* [Refine anlayses](Plantation_vs_Native.md) using normalized data to compare the samples across states using different parameters.
+* [Refined analyses](Plantation_vs_Native.md) using normalized data to compare the samples across states using different parameters.